 - Dependencies

-The Pro plan also supports Gantt charts, forms, mobile access, and automated workflows, features which helped Smartsheet to a 4.3/5 for workflow creation.
+The Pro plan supports Gantt charts, forms, mobile access, and automated workflows, features that are vital for any project management platform.
 It limits collaborators to 10 per item, which is better than just a flat 10 if you need to incorporate multiple people across multiple projects.
 However, it omits several useful features such as the activity log and proofing.

 - Unlimited collaborators who can view/edit